tomasherceg/dotvvm-docs/Pages/advanced-exception-filters.md

 ```

 The `AppViewModelBase` is a base class for all viewmodels in the application and has the `ErrorMessage` property.
 If the request execution should
-continue without error, we need to set `context.IsCommandExceptionHandled` to `true`.
+continue like there was no error, we need to set `context.IsCommandExceptionHandled` to `true`.

 <br />